Conditions being successfully treated at the office:

 acupuncture, nutrition, traditional chinese medicine

-Mark Gutkin is a licensed acupuncturist and traditional Chinese medicine practitioner.
+Mark Gutkin LAc, MS is a licensed acupuncturist and traditional Chinese medicine practitioner with an office in Stamford, CT.
 Mark graduated from the Pacific College of Oriental with a Masters Degree in Traditional Oriental Medicine.

-A former network engineer having been wheel-chair bound after a serious car accident Mark has rehabilitated himself to full mobility and was able to return to a variety of hobbies such as skiing, photography and extensive travel.
+A former network engineer having been wheel-chair bound after a serious car accident Mark has rehabilitated himself to full mobility and was able to return to humanitarian work as well we a variety of hobbies such as skiing, photography and extensive travel.

-Mark runs a private practice in Fairfield County, CT with offices in Stamford and Norwalk.
-He is faculty at Lifetime Learners Institute at NCC.
-Mark encourages his patients and students to take responsibility for their own health providing them with tools to aid in continued recovery.
+With over a decade in clinical practice Mark has been focusing on emotional health, digestive disorders, and pain relief.
+He encourages his patients to take responsibility for their own health providing them with tools to aid in continued recovery.

 explore our services to support healing & wellness